-The 2nd Annual Mardi Gras Ball - February 25, 2017
+The 4th Annual Roswell Mardi Gras Ball

 ORIGINS OF ROSWELL MARDI GRAS BALL

-The origins of the Roswell Mardi Gras Ball are much simpler to trace.
-From the very beginning, Voilà Salon in historic Roswell began giving back to the community.
+The origins of the Roswell Mardi Gras Ball are simpler to trace.
+From the beginning, Voilà A Salon in historic Roswell began giving back to the community.
 Starting with small Cut-A-Thons at the salon beneﬁting an individual in need, then steadily growing each year into elaborate events at local venues that raised thousands of dollars.

-On the heels of that success and with the lessons learned over two decades of hosting charitable events a new organization was formed - The Voilà Foundation, a 501(c)(3) Georgia Charitable Corporation.
+In the summer of 2015, the salon formed the Krewe of Voilà and created Roswell’s Inaugural Mardi Gras Ball.
+On the heels of that success, a new organization was formed - The Voilà Foundation, a 501(c)(3) Georgia Charitable Corporation.
 And with this nonprofit status the Roswell Mardi Gras Ball becomes an annual tradition benefiting worthy causes in our community.